ESSA Hours: What They are and Why You Need Them

 Seeking out work experience in the industry while studying can easily take up more time than you have available.
-A great way to achieve your all-important ESSA hours is to undertake an internship.
+A great way to achieve your all-important ESSA hours is to undertake industry placement.

-Completing an internship will allow you to gain industry experience in the career field you want to pursue.
+Completing industry placement will allow you to gain experience in the career field you want to pursue.

 Not only does it give you an edge over other candidates when applying for jobs, it also prepares you for what to expect in the industry and will likely increase your confidence when it comes to starting work.